tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 * A table of owned values
 * A table of external (links outside the node block) links

-Internal links, linking nodes within the node block to other nodes within the same block, could take the form of internal links that don't need to bump the refcount, and can be heavily compressed (perhaps 8 bits would be enough to describe any value, external link, or internal node within a 4K block.
+Internal links, linking nodes within the node block to other nodes within the same block, could take the form of simple indices, as there may be no need to bump the refcount, and can be heavily compressed; perhaps 8 bits would be enough to describe any value, external link, or internal node within a 4K block.

 **NOTE(igorm)**: there's an alternative that we can we pursue: use a custom allocator in each node region, which would be transparent over the API. i.e. allocate a specific node type.
 As for having pointers within blocks, I don't know a good strategy (and I don't know if it exists) to separate nodes into blocks, such that they're densely linked to each other.